aj502gm/aj502gm/README.md

 - 👋 Hi, I’m @aj502gm (but you can call me Andres).
 - 👀 I’m interested in software development integrating multiple technologies
 - 🌱 I’m currently learning React.JS + Node.JS
-- 💞️ I’m looking to collaborate on web or desktop application developments
 - 📫 How to reach me: androsogt@gmail.com

 <!---